Agency and Agential Explanation in the Evolutionary Sciences

 (PIs: Philippe Huneman & Thomas Reydon | 2020-2023 | Funding: DFG and ANR)

-The German and French Research Foundations (DFG and ANR) have awarded Philippe Huneman and me a little under € 655,000 to investigate applications of Darwinian evolutionary theory outside the biological sciences.
+The German and French Research Foundations (DFG and ANR) awarded Philippe Huneman and me a little under € 655,000 to investigate applications of Darwinian evolutionary theory outside the biological sciences.
 Together, we are Principal Investigators of the project, The Explanatory Scope of Generalized Darwinism: Towards Criteria for Evolutionary Explanations Outside Biology (GenDar), which runs from early 2020 until mid-2023.
 The project encompasses two teams, one led by me at the Institut für Philosophie, Leibniz Universität Hannover, and one led by Philippe at the Institut d’Histoire et de Philosophie des Sciences et des Techniques, Université Paris I Panthéon-Sorbonne.

 Some of my earlier research on the topic leading up to this project: